swarnim-j/abstraction-ide/README.md

 # Abstraction IDE

-A VSCode extension that enables developers to view and edit their code at different levels of abstraction, powered by LLM-based translation between actual code and pseudocode.
+A VSCode extension that enables developers to view and edit their code at different levels of abstraction, powered by LLM-based translation between actual code and pseudocode in near real-time.
+Inspired by Michael Truell.

 ## Features